TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 ## printenv, getenv, setenv, saveenv

 U-Boot can store U-Boot environment variables persistently.
-To show them, run `printenv`.
+To show them, run `printenv` in U-Boot.
 To set an U-Boot environment variable temporarily, run `setenv <key> <value>`.
 To persist all set U-Boot environment variables across boots, run `saveenv`.

+In a __booted__ Linux system, `fw_printenv` and `fw_setenv` can be used to access those.

 The `bootcmd` variable has a special meaning in (not only Amlogic) U-Boot.
 According to https://www.denx.de/wiki/view/DULG/UBootEnvVariables: